 The Annual Performance Report collects data about student level outcomes per the Government Performance and Results Act (GPRA).
 There are five GPRA Outcomes required for 21st CCLC programs, and each is reported for a specified group of grades.
-The 21st CCLC APR Data Reporting System will collect this Outcome data at the student level and then aggregate the data based on the federal reporting requirements before submitting the aggregate numbers to the federal system.
+The 21st CCLC APR Data Reporting System will collect this Outcome data at the student level (see the Student Data section of this guide for an illustration of this) and then aggregate the data based on the federal reporting requirements before submitting the aggregate numbers to the federal system.

-No student level data is reported to the federal system.
+> No student level data is reported to the federal system.